AlexJeffcott/amboss-cypress-demo/README.md

 Now that this is done it might be time to `git commit` so we can get going with the docker setup.

+FYI GitHub now uses 'main' as the default name for the root branch.
+In my example, I am using 'master', which was the previous standard.

 ### Containerising

 First, let's add a dockerfile and the config: